peterpanneke3/sharedImplings/README.md

 # Shared Implings
-Allows you to automaticaly share the location of dragon and lucky implings.
+Allows you to automaticaly share the location of implings you come across.
-Notifies you of dragon and lucky impling who have been scouted by other players.
+Notifies you of implings whom have been scouted by other players.

+This plugin works for Lucky, Dragon, Ninja and Magpie implings.

 <p align="center">